RCA Lyra: Lyra2 (RD2211)

 The Lyra2, released in 2001, has a new design and the addition of an FM radio.
 It was sold with a 64 MB CompactFlash card.
 It has a newer, faster external CF reader that now uses the USB interface instead of the parallel port.
 It no longer comes with RealJukebox software but instead with Music Match Jukebox 6.0.
 Market rivals of the Lyra2 were the likes of Creative Nomad II and Rio 600/800.

 Lyra Jukebox

 The first Lyra Jukebox model (RD2800) was released in mid-2002.
 It cost $250.
 It competed against Creative Nomad Jukebox 3, the Apple iPod, and the Rio Riot.
 A variant was the RD2820 and later an update called RD2821 was released.
 Another player was the 20 GB RD2826.
 This player (along with many others) would come bundled with Musicmatch Jukebox software.

 The Lyra Mini-Jukebox was a small hard drive player with 1.5 GB space.

 The Jukebox HD (RD2840) was released in 2003 with a 40 GB hard disk.
-It has a 5-line monochrome LCD display.
+It has a 5-line monochrome LCD.